Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models: Methodology

 \textbf{Distortion-Aware Meta-prompt Learning.} Our approach employs a bi-level gradient descent technique to bridge the learning process from the support to the query set.
 Specifically, it mainly consists of two optimization steps.
 In the Inner-Loop (the first level), we compute the gradients of the prompt parameters using the support set and apply the first update.
-In the Outer-Loop (the second level), we assess the performance of the updated model on the query set.
-This bi-level structure enables the prompt to rapidly acquire generalization ability across diverse BIQA contexts by optimizing meta-prompts to acquire shared quality prior knowledge.
+In the Outer-Loop (the second level), we assess the performance of the updated model on the query set and optimize the parameters again.
+This bi-level structure distills shared quality priors by training on a number of NR-IQA tasks with known distortions, enabling the meta-prompt to generalize rapidly across diverse new BIQA scenarios.

-\textbf{Inner-Loop.} The objective of the Inner-Loop stage is to adapt the meta-prompt, denoted by $\boldsymbol{\theta} = [{\boldsymbol{\theta}_T},{\boldsymbol{\theta}_V}]$, to the $t^{th}$ support set ${\mathcal{D}}_{{\mathcal{T}t}}^{\text{support}}$ within the mini-batch.
-During the first level of updates, we determine the loss $\mathcal{L}(\theta,\mathcal{D}_{\mathcal{T}_t}^{\text{support}})$, following which the model parameters are updated on the support set using the inner learning rate $\alpha$, as specified by:
+\textbf{Inner-Loop.} The objective of the Inner-Loop stage is to adapt the meta-prompt, denoted by $\textbf{[}\boldsymbol{\theta_T},\boldsymbol{\theta_V}\textbf{]}$, to the $t^{th}$ support set ${\mathcal{D}}_{{\mathcal{T}_t}}^{\text{support}}$ within the mini-batch.
+During the first level of updates, we determine the loss $\mathcal{L}(\boldsymbol{\theta}, \mathcal{D}_{\mathcal{T}_t}^{\text{support}})$, following which the model parameters are updated on the support set using the inner learning rate $\alpha$, as specified by:

-\textbf{Outer-Loop.} In a similar vein, the second level of updates adjusts the parameters $\boldsymbol{\theta '_i}$ based on the query set ${\mathcal{D}_{\mathcal{T}_t}^\text{query}}$:
+\textbf{Outer-Loop.} In a similar vein, the second level of updates adjusts the parameters $\boldsymbol{\theta}'_t$ based on the query set ${\mathcal{D}_{\mathcal{T}_t}^\text{query}}$:

-The culmination of this process for a mini-batch of meta-tasks involves the aggregation of gradients from all tasks to update the final model parameters, following the update rule:
+For a mini-batch of meta-tasks, this process culminates in aggregating gradients from all tasks to update the final model parameters, following the update rule:

-where $\boldsymbol{\beta}$ represents the outer learning rate.
-Meta-learning effectively trains the learnable prompts $\boldsymbol{\theta = [{\theta _T},{\theta _V}]}$, ensuring their generalization across various image distortions.
+where $\beta$ represents the outer learning rate.
+Meta-learning effectively trains the learnable prompts $\boldsymbol{\theta} = \textbf{[}\boldsymbol{\theta_T},\boldsymbol{\theta_V}\textbf{]}$, ensuring their generalization across various image distortions.